-Hailed by The Huffington Post as “a budding musical genius,” 13-year-old American pianist Umi Garrett is gaining acclaim from all over the world for her exquisite musicality, emotional and mature sound, flawless technique and virtuosity, and gracious stage presence filled with poise and charm.
-Of her performance of Chopin’s Piano Concerto No. 1 with the Winnipeg Symphony in November 2013, the Winnipeg Free Press wrote “In addition to displaying bravura technique, the young soloist also possesses an extraordinary musicality.”
-Umi’s performance with the Pasadena Symphony Orchestra was praised by the Albuquerque Journal: “Indeed, she played with a grace and sensitivity far beyond her years, well deserving of the honor Young Steinway Artist.”
-At age 13, Umi was granted a prestigious title of the Young Steinway Artist, an honor only award ed to today’s most acclaimed young artists.
+Hailed by The Huffington Post as “a budding musical genius,” 14-year-old American pianist Umi Garrett is gaining acclaim from all over the world for her exquisite musicality, emotional and mature sound, flawless technique and virtuosity, and gracious stage presence filled with poise and charm.
+Of her performance of Chopin’s Piano Concerto No. 1 with the Winnipeg Symphony, the Winnipeg Free Press wrote “In addition to displaying bravura technique, the young soloist also possesses an extraordinary musicality.”
+Umi’s performance with the New Mexico Philharmonic in 2015 was praised by the Albuquerque Journal: “Indeed, she played with a grace and sensitivity far beyond her years, well deserving of the honor Young Steinway Artist.”
+At age 13, Umi was granted a prestigious title of the Young Steinway Artist, an honor only awarded to today’s most acclaimed young artists.

-A devout student of the piano, Umi has been studying with Professor John Perry since summer 2011 in Los Angeles.
+A devout student of the piano, Umi is studying with Professor John Perry in Los Angeles.
 Umi is also studying with Mrs. Mina Hirobe-Perry.
-Umi began learning piano at the age of four.
-In her early age, she studied with Mrs. Yoshie Akimoto and Ms. Itoe Akimoto.
-Umi has participated in several international music festivals such as the Perugia Music Fest and the Amalfi Coast Music Festival in Italy.
+Previously, she has studied with Mrs. Yoshie Akimoto and Ms. Itoe Akimoto.
+Umi has been learning in many international music festivals such as the Perugia Music Fest and the Amalfi Coast Music Festival in Italy.
 Umi also participated at the Hamamatsu Piano Academy in 2013 in Japan where she studied with Professor John Perry, Mrs. Hiroko Nakamura, Mr. Pavel Gililov, and Mrs. Shin Soo Jung.
-Umi has learned at the masterclasses of the internationally acclaimed pianists such as Lang Lang, Aldo Ciccolini, Ilana Vered and Byron Janis.
+Umi has learned at the masterclasses of the internationally acclaimed pianists such as Leon Fleisher, Lang Lang, Aldo Ciccolini, Ilana Vered and Byron Janis.

 Umi was nine years old when she recorded and released her first album, Just For You.
 Her performance of Chopin’s Fantasy-Impromptu in C-sharp minor, Op.
 66 from this album appears on the soundtrack for the major motion picture, Jobs.
 Her second recording Music in Life was recorded in 2013, at the age of 12.
 “It was really fun and exciting,” Umi describes about making her newest CD album with the Grammy award-winner producer Matthew Snyder.
 The album contains pieces from some of the greatest composers of classical music such as Beethoven, Mozart, Chopin, Debussy and Gershwin.
 The pieces were carefully selected by Umi and John Perry, her teacher and mentor.
 Umi states that “we all need some music in our lives to feel happy, sad, reflect on memories, or simply listen to.
 I hope that the music in this CD brings you all of these things, and most of all I hope you enjoy it.”
 Music in Life is available online and at Umi’s concerts.
 For more information, please visit www.umigarrett.com.